nickloman/nickloman.github.com/_posts/2012-11-04-chaining-bwasw-and-samtools-together.md

 ---
 {% include JB/setup %}

 For some reason - perhaps true of a previous version of samtools - I didn't think it was possible to chain samtools all the way to the mpileup stage.
-Turns out it is, HT to Peter Cock:
+Turns out it is, ast least in samtools-0.1.17 (and presumably later).
+HT to Peter Cock for pointing this out.

+So, e.g. you can do:

 	bwa bwasw -t reference fastq1 fastq2 |
 		samtools view -bS - |